 MacBook Pro vs MacBook Air: Pricing

-You can configure any of the machines here with customised specs – extra storage and RAM are the most common, though the 16-inch version also offers an even more powerful processor and the 8GB graphics option we mentioned.
+You can configure any of the machines with customised specs.
+Extra storage and RAM are the most common, though the 16-inch version offers a more powerful processor and the 8GB graphics option.

 MacBook Pro vs MacBook Air: Conclusion